WHEN IT COMES TO MAKING MUSCLE, THERE’S NO BETTER PLACE TO START THAN WITH A BOWL

 ¼ cup chopped dill

-1. Cover rye with water and let soak ye with water and let soak overnight or for several hours. r for several hours.
+1. Cover rye with water and let soak overnight or for several hours.

 2. Drain rye, place in a medium-size saucepan, and with 4 cups water.
 Bring to a boil, reduce heat to medium low, and simmer covered until tender but still somewhat firm to the bite, about 45 minutes.
 Drain.

-4. Blend together ¼ cup of the beets, ¼ cup of tpickling liquid, yogurt, horseradish, and lemon zest horseradish, anduntil smooth.
+4. Blend together ¼ cup of the beets, ¼ cup of pickling liquid, yogurt, horseradish, and lemon zest horseradish, and until smooth.

-5. Divide rye, salmon, arugula, cucumber, and scallions carrots, cucumber among serving bowls.
+5. Divide rye, salmon, arugula, cucumber, and scallions carrots among serving bowls.
 Top with beet among serving bsauce, pistachios, and dill.

 THE RYE STUFF Time to think beyond pumpernickel and introduce less-processed whole rye into your diet as a source of fat-obliterating dietary fiber.

 |664 CALORIES||48g PROTEIN||58g CARBS||28g FAT|